anttikekki/post-glacial-rebound-map/map-data-processing/01_download-nls-elevation-model-2m/README.md

 ## Script [02_build_nls_vrt.sh](./02_build_nls_vrt.sh)

 Script groups files into [GDAL Virtual Format (VRT)](https://gdal.org/en/stable/drivers/raster/vrt.html) files by highest map sheet level (T4, S4, P3 etc.) to `./vrt` folder.
 This allows to use the files easily in following processings steps.
 It also provides natural split to parallelize computing.

+Script crates two set of VRTs:

+- One that contains data for the whole Finland.
+This required for 6000 BC and beyond calculations.
+- Another that contains only coastal areas of Finland for calcluations for 5500 BC - 1500 AD.
+This limited set is used to speed up processing and to reduce final file size.

 ## Projection